FailAcademy/learning/wdp-ws-vancouver/_slides/week-05/01c-pong-slides.md

 3. Compare your classes with another group.

+???

+You can skip this challenge if already discussed the 4 classes, e.g. already white-boarded the 4 classes

 ---

 # JS and the DOM

-Before we get started...we are in a jQuery-free zone!
+Before we get started...some review!

 So how do we **store references** to DOM elements using plain vanilla JS?